Voltane-EU/djspa/README.md

 Define your dynamic pages by a class, which inherits from PageMixin.
 You have to set at least the `name` property, which is the name of the template and also the url.

+Import the pagest urlpatterns after you defined all views `from pagest.urls import urlpatterns # pylint:disable=C0411; urlpatterns of pagest MUST be loaded after all view definitions`